Non-compact Riemann surfaces are equilaterally triangulable: Introduction

 Every Riemann surface $X$ is triangulable by Rad\'o's theorem \cite{Rado1925}.
 Replacing each element of the triangulation by an equilateral triangle, we see that there is an equilaterally triangulable surface topologically equivalent to $X$.
 However, in general the two surfaces are not \emph{conformally} equivalent.
 Indeed, Riemann surfaces are arranged in \emph{moduli spaces}, which are nontrivial real or complex manifolds except in the finitely many cases mentioned above.
 The simplest examples of non-trivial moduli spaces of non-compact surfaces are provided by round annuli $\{1<\lvert z\rvert < R\}$, which form a real one-dimensional family parameterised by $R\in(1,\infty)$, and four-punctured spheres, which are organised in a one-complex-dimensional moduli space, locally parameterised by the cross ratio of their punctures.
 As far as we are aware, Question~\ref{question:belyi} is open even for these two simple cases.
 We give a complete answer for all non-compact surfaces, which shows that this case differs fundamentally from that of compact Belyi surfaces.

 \begin{thm} Every non-compact Riemann surface is equilaterally triangulable. \end{thm}

 As with compact surfaces, we can rephrase equilateral triangulability in terms of Belyi functions.

 \begin{defn} Let $X$ be a (compact or non-compact) Riemann surface.
-A meromorphic function $f\colon X\to\Ch$ is a \emph{Belyi function} if $f$ is a branched covering whose branched points lie only over $-1$, $1$ and $\infty$. \end{defn} \begin{remark} Here $f$ is called a \emph{branched covering} if every point $w\in\Ch$ has a simply connected neighborhood $U$ such that each connected component $V$ of $f^{-1}(U)$ is simply connected and $f\colon V\to U$ is a proper map topologically equivalent to $z\mapsto z^d$ for some $d\geq 1$.
+A meromorphic function $f\colon X\to\Ch$ is a \emph{Belyi function} if $f$ is a branched covering whose branched points lie only over $-1$, $1$ and $\infty$. \end{defn} \begin{remark}[Remark~1] Here $f$ is called a \emph{branched covering} if every point $w\in\Ch$ has a simply connected neighborhood $U$ such that each connected component $V$ of $f^{-1}(U)$ is simply connected and $f\colon V\to U$ is a proper map topologically equivalent to $z\mapsto z^d$ for some $d\geq 1$.

 Observe that, by definition of a branched covering $f\colon X\to \Ch$, $X$ is the natural domain of $f$.
 That is, there is no Riemann surface $Y\supsetneq X$ such that $f$ extends to a holomorphic function $\tilde{f}$ on~$Y$.
 Indeed, otherwise let $z$ belong to the relative boundary of $X$ in $Y$ and set $w\defeq \tilde{f}(z)$.
-If $U$ is a small neighbourhood of $w$, then there is a connected component $V$ of $f^{-1}(U)$ such that $f\colon V\to U$ is not onto, and in particular not proper. \end{remark}
+If $U$ is a small neighbourhood of $w$, then there is a connected component $V$ of $f^{-1}(U)$ such that $f\colon V\to U$ is not onto, and in particular not proper. \end{remark} \begin{remark}[Remark 2] The Belyi functions $f\colon \C\to\Ch$ are precisely the transcendental meromorphic functions with three critical values and no asymptotic values.
+See~\cite{langleycriticalvalues} and~\cite{eremenkobelyi} for a discussion of the function-theoretic properties of these functions. \end{remark}

 The following is an equivalent formulation of Theorem~\ref{thm:triangulation}; see Proposition~\ref{prop:equivalence}.

 \begin{thm} Every non-compact Riemann surface supports a Belyi function. \end{thm}